Lovers and madmen have such seething brains,

 There is no rigorous scientific approach to the passage of family culture and tradition.
 Intergenerational family therapy acknowledges generational influences on family and individual behavior, such as emotional regulation attachment and forgiveness.

-attitudes, beliefs, actions, and habits.
+Our ancestral lines transmit positive and negative attitudes, beliefs, actions, and habits.
 Genealogy is a natural introduction to the process of self-exploration and intergenerational patterns and dynamics.
 Depth genealogy pursues those connections, ancient and modern.

 This transgenerational theory is a minor step in the formulation of such an approach whose roots run deep.
 It includes origins, biological communication, beliefs, emotional reactivity, intelligence, and behaviors passed to succeeding generations.
 The Transgenerational perspective maintains that generational conflict can remain unresolved through out generations.
 This view does not imply causation of conflict, only that unresolved issues can continue to affect families throughout generations.